-In addition to file-based encryption, Google Pixel smartphones also use metadata encryption.
-With Metadata encryption, a single key present at boot time encrypts file system metadata that is not otherwise encrypted by FBE.
+In addition to file-based encryption, Android 9 and above smartphones can use metadata encryption.
+With metadata encryption, a single key present at boot time encrypts file system metadata that is not otherwise encrypted by file-based encryption (FBE).
 This key is protected by Keymaster, which in turn is protected by Verified Boot.

-More information about File-Based Encryption and its related seat of features can be found here.
+More information about FBE and its related set of features can be found here.